rockhyrax0/Proton-Updater/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Shell: Bash](https://img.shields.io/badge/shell-bash-4EAA25.svg)](https://www.gnu.org/software/bash/)

-`proton-updater` is a single Bash script that checks GitHub for new [proton-cachyos](https://github.com/CachyOS/proton-cachyos) and [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) releases, picks the right build for your CPU, downloads and verifies it, and wires it into Steam — and, because they share a runner directory, into Faugus Launcher, Lutris and Heroic at the same time.
-Pair it with the included systemd timer and you stop thinking about Proton versions.
+`proton-updater` is a single Bash script that checks GitHub for new [proton-cachyos](https://github.com/CachyOS/proton-cachyos) and [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) releases, picks the right build for your CPU, downloads and verifies it, and wires it into Steam, and because they share a runner directory, into Faugus Launcher, Lutris and Heroic at the same time.

 It only ever writes inside `$HOME`, so it works the same on Silverblue, Bazzite, SteamOS, MicroOS and NixOS as it does on Arch, Fedora or Ubuntu.

 ## Why not ProtonUp-Qt?

-Use it if you like it — it's a good tool and more discoverable than this.
+Use it if you like it.
+It's a good tool and more discoverable than this.
 But it's a GUI, so your builds update when *you* remember to open it and click. `proton-updater` updates Proton the way your packages update: on a schedule, in the background, with a journal to read when something breaks.
 It also fetches the CachyOS `x86_64_v3` build, which some launchers won't fetch for you at all.

 ## Features

 - **Stable IDs, rolling targets.** Steam always sees `Proton-CachyOS-Latest-v3` and `Proton-GE-Latest`.
-Pin a game once and it keeps getting newer builds — no re-pinning after every update.
+Pin a game once and it keeps getting newer builds.
+No re-pinning after every update.
 - **One-dropdown rollback.** `Proton-CachyOS-Previous-v3` and `Proton-GE-Previous` always point at the build before the current one.
 New build breaks a game?
 Switch the dropdown, keep playing.
 - **CPU-aware.** Asks glibc's loader which micro-arch tier it will use instead of hand-parsing `/proc/cpuinfo`, then takes the `x86_64_v3` CachyOS build when supported and the baseline when not.
 Anchored patterns mean `x86_64` can never grab the `x86_64_v3` asset.
 - **Not only Steam.** Native, Flatpak (both layouts) and Snap are all discovered in one run.
 Because `~/.local/share/Steam/compatibilitytools.d` doubles as the shared runner directory for the umu ecosystem, Faugus, Lutris and Heroic pick up the same builds with no extra work.
 - **Live progress notifications.** A single popup that updates in place with a real progress bar on KDE and GNOME.
 Degrades to one static notification on older `notify-send`, and to silence with `NO_NOTIFY=1`.
 - **Safe installs.** Copies to a `.tmp` name, then renames into place, so an interrupted run never leaves Steam a half-written build.
 A `flock` guard stops a timer firing mid-download from colliding with a manual run, reflink copies are near-instant on btrfs/XFS, downloads are checked against SHA-512/256, and it keeps the last two builds per provider and prunes the rest.
-Work happens in your XDG cache, never `/tmp` — that's tmpfs on most systemd distros, where a multi-GB extraction would OOM.
+Work happens in your XDG cache, never `/tmp`.
+That's tmpfs on most systemd distros, where a multi-GB extraction would OOM.
 - **Dependency-light.** Bash, coreutils, `tar`, and `curl` *or* `wget`. `jq` is used when present; otherwise a `grep`/`sed` parser handles the GitHub API response.

 ## How it works